Architectural Art for Places of Legacy

 Every institution, corporation, and municipality has an architectural icon—often more than one.
 It may be a historic building, a campus centerpiece, a civic landmark, a factory that shaped a city’s identity, or a structure that quietly anchors decades of shared memory.

 These places are more than bricks and mortar.
 They are symbols of trust, continuity, and collective pride.
-Far too often, organizations fail to capitalize on these icons in a meaningful, strategic way—especially when it comes to advancement, donor engagement, alumni relations, recruitment, and long-term brand equity.

 Architecture Is Emotional Capital